Ariana Grande’s Brother, Frankie, Pens Beautiful Tribute To Mac Miller, Credits Him As The Reason He Got Sober

 “I remember when I would get 30, 60, 90 days clean and Malcolm would be there with a gift and a card and words of encouragement… telling me that he knew how hard getting sober is and how impressed he was that I was succeeding.”

-Frankie also took the time to use his social media platform to highlight the importance that those who have suffered and those who continue to suffer from the disease that is addiction, must always keep fighting by working hard and staying strong to overcome their battles writing, “Our disease is strong but we are stronger”.
+Frankie also took the time to use his social media platform to highlight the importance that those who have suffered and those who continue to suffer from the disease that is addiction must always keep fighting by working hard and staying strong to overcome their battles, writing, “Our disease is strong but we are stronger.”

 The media outlet previously reported that Ariana, just like Frankie, is “absolutely heartbroken” by Miller’s death and the entire Grande family is in mourning, as “they all grew close” to the rapper during his and the “God Is A Woman” singer’s two-year relationship.